Skiing In Utah

 Skiing in Utah Means Powder

-Skiing in Utah means powder skiing.
-Brooke Williams said in his book Utah Ski Country, “To ski powder is to be engulfed by nature.”
 The Little Cottonwood Canyon resorts … Alta and Snowbird … consistently finish right at the top in the "Best Powder" category.

-The Utah ski resorts are grouped in several geographic areas.
+Utah's resorts are grouped in several geographic areas.
 As you can see below and in our links to more info about each resort, there’s a skiing experience for every budget and type of skier.

 Sundance Ski Lift